LLM App Store Analysis: A Vision and Roadmap: Security and privacy analysis

 \textbf{User tracking and profiling} without proper consent is another risk, where excessive tracking of user data, behavior, or activities occurs, often for targeted advertising or analyzing user preferences.
 This can manifest in various harmful ways, such as identity theft, personalized phishing attacks, or unwanted exposure to tailored yet intrusive advertising~\cite{li2023you,wei2012profiledroid,yalcin2017extracting}.
+Unlike conventional apps, LLM apps may infer additional personal information from seemingly innocuous user inputs due to their advanced language understanding, amplifying privacy concerns and highlighting the need for specialized safeguards against unintended data collection and profiling.
 Moreover, the accumulation and analysis of such data could result in biased or discriminatory outcomes, where decisions made by these LLM apps might favor or disfavor individuals based on their profiled characteristics.
 This not only undermines user trust but also raises ethical concerns about the fairness and transparency of LLM-powered apps.
 To mitigate risks associated with user tracking and profiling, LLM app stores should enforce strict privacy policies, obtain explicit user consent, and employ privacy-preserving techniques like differential privacy and data anonymization.
 Strategies such as regular audits should be adopted to ensure fairness, accountability, and transparency in LLM app decision-making.

 Similar to mobile app protection techniques that often involve obfuscation~\cite{continella2017obfuscation,wang2018software}, encryption~\cite{silva2013data,tysowski2013hybrid}, and packing~\cite{chen2018mobile}, LLM apps may employ comparable \textbf{app protection} techniques to safeguard their models and data.
 For example, a potential risk arises from the reliance on third-party frameworks for app protection.
 To safeguard against model stealing~\cite{tramer2016stealing,orekondy2019knockoff} and unauthorized model reuse~\cite{ji2018model}, developers might obfuscate their LLM apps to protect the model itself.
 However, this obfuscation process could introduce new security risks.
 It might inadvertently obscure crucial monitoring and debugging features, making it harder to identify and respond to genuine security threats.
 Additionally, the complexity added by obfuscation could lead to performance degradation, not only affecting the user experience but also potentially introducing vulnerabilities that attackers could exploit.